jessesquires/jessesquires.com/_posts/2014-12-08-introducing-jsqmessagesvc-6-0.md

 ### Future work

-There's still plenty of work to do moving forward.
-There are plenty of [feature requests](https://github.com/jessesquires/JSQMessagesViewController/labels/feature%20request) and [bugs](https://github.com/jessesquires/JSQMessagesViewController/labels/bug) to address.
+I think this library is in a very good state.
+It's stable and extensbile, but there's still plenty of work to do moving forward.
+There are plenty of [feature requests](https://github.com/jessesquires/JSQMessagesViewController/labels/feature%20request) and some [bugs](https://github.com/jessesquires/JSQMessagesViewController/labels/bug) to address.
 And as mentioned above, frameworks are constantly evolving.
 I can't wait to see what this framework looks like in another year.
 I would love to rewrite it in [Swift](https://developer.apple.com/swift/) eventually.
 We'll see what happens.

 ### Thanks for contributing

 Needless to say, this project **would not** be where it is today without the enthusiasm and support of our **awesome community**.
 The initial release of this library was so limited, and I never expected that I would still be developing it *years* later.
-It is only because of the interest, kindness, and [encouragement](https://github.com/jessesquires/JSQMessagesViewController/issues/608) from the community that I've continued working on this.
+It is only because of the interest, [kindness](https://github.com/jessesquires/JSQMessagesViewController/issues/172#issuecomment-41995394), and [encouragement](https://github.com/jessesquires/JSQMessagesViewController/issues/608) from the community that I've continued working on this.
 (Well, programming is also pretty fun for me too.)

-Developing this library, and doing it openly, has taught me **so much**.
-I've improved my programming skills, I've learned more about open-source, I discovered CocoaPods, I learned how to effectively manage a large project, and the list continues.
+Developing this library, and doing it openly, has **taught me so much** and given me **so many opportunities**.
+I've improved my programming skills, I've met dozens of great developers, I discovered CocoaPods, I've learned how to effectively manage a large project with dozens of individual contributors, and the list continues.
 And I continue to learn.
-Open-source has brought so many great things to me.
+Open-source has given me all of these amazing things.
 I could not be more grateful for that.
 And I'm very excited to continue supporting and maintaining this library.

 **Thank you for this opportunity to learn, share, and collaborate.**